human-conditions/yodrew.github.io-original/_pages/design.md

 #### types

-There are private and public darkrooms.
+There are basic and dedicated darkrooms.

-A private darkroom is built to basic specifications in your bedroom.
+A basic darkroom is built to basic specifications below, probably in your bedroom.
 It is for nightly use and short retreats up to 4 days.
 Basic specifications are: security, reasonable quietness, perfect darkness, ample ventilation, and comfort, plus any others in the list below that you can manage.
 See _basic_ comments for clarification.
 For budget building tips, see [*format*](/format) and the _make_ chapters, [*make*](/make), [*air*](/air), [*darkness*](/darkness), and [*water*](/water), or write me after reading them.

-A public dedicated darkroom is built to full specifications below in a small house in a quiet location.
-It is for all kinds of people for retreats of any length, short (up to 8 days), medium (up to two months), and long (up to a year).
+A dedicated darkroom is built to full specifications below in a small house in a quiet location.
+It is for all kinds of people for retreats of any length, short (up to 8 days), medium (3-8 weeks), and long (3-12 months).
 It requires all the specifications below.
 If it is your first darkroom, start with a fully functional house.
 This means it has automated heating, running hot water, mechanical ventilation, and electricity.
 Later, when you know more, you can build something new.

 #### standards